 - Your Central Provident Fund (CPF).

-The parents of single minor applicants under the age of 21 will also be assessed for means, with the same criteria applicable.
+The parents of single minor applicants under the age of 21 will also be assessed for means, and the same Means Test criteria apply.

 will not be taken into account, unless in exceptional circumstances.

 CLAS reserves the right to request for additional documents and/or to conduct additional interviews to ensure that a holistic assessment of Means is being done.

 An interviewing lawyer will ask questions regarding your case.
 Under the Merits Test, CLAS will decide whether giving you a lawyer will help your case.
 If there is no merit, CLAS may not approve your application.

 The interviewing lawyer may also give you some preliminary legal advice on your matter and preliminary advice on the procedures moving forward regarding your matter.

 Depending on the result of your means test, you may need to pay CLAS a co-payment amount before you can be assigned a volunteer lawyer.
 You will be advised how much, if any, you need to pay to CLAS when you are informed of the outcome of the application.
 The payment is calculated based on your income and assets.

 You have to check your email or letterbox every day.
 If payment is required but not made within the deadline, your application will be rejected.

 Your assigned lawyer will not charge you any fees for his/her services.
 However, he/she may ask you to pay for out of pocket expenses such as the costs of obtaining police statements, reports, and transportation.